Rover17-Dev/Plugin-Feed-Command-Pocketmine/README.md

 # Plugin-Feed-Command-Pocketmine
-One plugin for feed your mcpe player
+One plugin how feed you whith the command /feed
+The permision name is feed.use